Skip to content Skip to footer

 > The idea was to test this idea for elections (typically not a very engaging news event for the audience) and then scale it up for other events

-> Importantly, the bot can only use data that they put in: official data from the European Union and political parties' websites, plus additional interviews and surveys with each party.
+> Importantly, the bot can only use that they put in: official data from the European Union and political parties' websites, plus additional interviews and surveys with each party.
 So it's actual journalism.

 > It's also instructed not to hallucinate.
 If it doesn't have an answer, it has to say that